Does Drinking Through a Straw Cause Acid Reflux? (Yes — Here's Why)

 If you're a generally healthy person with no pre-existing reflux issues, sipping your iced coffee through a straw occasionally is not going to give you GERD.
 Your LES is likely functioning well enough to handle a bit of extra air without a full acid emergency.

 But if you already have a weakened or compromised lower esophageal sphincter, straw use is genuinely worth reconsidering.
-Here's where the assumptions tend to go wrong:
+Here's where the common assumptions go wrong:

 What People Assume vs. What the Research Shows